Skip to main content

 If there's more than 1 qualified person on the same level of priority, you must decide among yourselves who should succeed.
 If you cannot agree, the housing association or council will decide.

 You cannot succeed a tenancy if it has already been passed on twice, unless you are a joint tenant.
+You can still ask the landlord to assign you your own tenancy under exceptional circumstances.

 If the property is specially adapted